strauberly/the-daily/README.md

 ---

+-22 Aug 2022-
+Completed lectures on child component evaluations and limiting needless execution though the use of React.memo and use callback.
+Also included discussions of when to use these tools as there is a trade off in comparing one aspect vs comparing another.
+Essentially boiled down to if large application with large component tree or lots of children components where changes are not happenning, limit the branch from being continuos evaluation and limit resource consumption.

+---

 -18 Aug 2022-

 Began deeper dive into how React evaluates the virtual dom instead of physical dom which is more resource intensive.